Hans Eklund

 Hans Patrik Eklund (born 16 April 1969) is a Swedish football manager, and former football player.
-In his active career, Eklund played seven games for the Sweden national football team and was the 1992 Allsvenskan top scorer.
+In his active career, Eklund played seven games for the Sweden men's national football team and was the 1992 Allsvenskan top scorer.

 Club career

 Eklund started his career at Mönsterås GIF.
 In 1987, he moved to Östers IF.
 With 16 goals in the 1992 Allsvenskan season, he was the league top goal-scorer.
 He stayed at Östers until 1997, when he moved abroad to play for Servette FC in Switzerland.
 He moved on to Chinese club Dalian Wanda, before playing for Viborg FF in Denmark.
 Eklund secured Viborg their first nationwide title, when he scored the only goal as Viborg beat Aalborg BK 1–0 in the 2000 Danish Cup final.
 He returned to Sweden, to play for Helsingborgs IF.
 Eklund ended his career in 2003.

 International career

 Eklund represented the Sweden U17, U19, and U21 teams a combined total of 33 times, scoring 15 goals.
 He made his full international debut for Sweden on 12 January 1988, in a friendly 4–1 win against East Germany when he replaced Leif Engqvist in the 71st minute.
 He made his first and only competitive appearance for Sweden on 19 May 1993 in a 1994 FIFA World Cup qualifier against Austria, replacing Martin Dahlin in the 86th minute of a 1–0 win.
 He won his seventh and final cap on 24 February 1994 in a friendly game against Mexico, playing for 87 minutes before being replaced by Anders Andersson in a 1–2 loss.